miguel-guerrero/embedded_trace/README.md

 (`msgs_auto.h`).
 These macros are to be inserted by the user in its code in the appropriate places to log intended events / calls etc.

-The dumped trace has ASCII hex format and not directly readable.
+The trace is dumped out from the embedded system in ASCII hex format and is not directly readable.
 It is inteded to be post-processed on a host machine.

 The trace can be post-processed mainly into 2 formats: